dodona-edu/dodona-edu.github.io/en/news/2020-06-03-3.7-release-notes/README.md

 ### Evaluating a solution
 If you evaluate a solution, you get to see the submitted code, the correctness of the solution and the individual tests.
 You can easily add feedback to a solution by adding a global comment or a comment at a specific line of code.
 Students can only see this feedback after you clicked the release feedback button on the overview page.

 You can easily navigate to the next student using the sidebar on the right.
-Je can choose to manually mark a solution as done, or do this automatically by clicking on the next button.
+You can choose to manually mark a solution as done, or do this automatically by clicking on the next button.

 ![Evaluate a solution](./evaluate.png)